Vmlweb/Dingle/README.md

 - `exports.brief` - Function in a few words.
 - `exports.description` - Function in a few more words.
 - `exports.methods` - Array of methods to broadcast this function on: `TCP, UDP & HTTP Methods`

+The parameter object layout goes like so:

 - `exports.params` - Object of parameters the function requires.
 - `exports.params[].description` - Parameter in a sentance.
 - `exports.params[].required` - Boolean whether parameter is required.
 (If false and no value given parameter will be an empty string)
 - `exports.params[].validator` - Function used to validate parameter.
 Throw an error if not valid and return object in the correct data type.

+The parameter object layout goes like so:

 - `exports.execute` - Array of series functions to execute when the function is called upon.
 - `exports.execute[](response)` - Object containing message and output property which will be returned from the function.
 - `exports.execute[](params)` - Object of validated parameters given from exports.params.